HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 * The above question and the set of answer choices provides information about a possible HRSN related to Housing Instability or Homelessness.
 * Although Observation.value: LA31993-1 (I have a steady place to live) does not indicate a HRSN, the Observation still provides information about Homelessness and Housing Instability.
-* Observation.value: LA31994-9 (I have a place to live today, but I am worried about losing it in the future) provides information about [Housing Instability] but also shows that the individual is not experiencing [Homelessness].
+* Observation.value: LA31994-9 (I have a place to live today, but I am worried about losing it in the future) provides information about Housing Instability but also shows that the individual is not experiencing Homelessness.
-* Regardless of the answer chosen, Gravity recommends using homelessness AND housing-instability for Observation.category for any Observation with Observation.code: 71802-3.
+* Regardless of the answer chosen, Gravity recommends using [homelessness](https://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-homelessness) AND [housing-instability](https://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-housing-instability) for Observation.category for any Observation with Observation.code: 71802-3.

 **Example 3**: Since Gravity Project terminology development for SDOH domains is an ongoing process, some domains may not yet be represented in the [SDOHCC ValueSet SDOH Category] value set.
-When a question and its complete answer set address an SDOH domain that is not represented in the Observation.category value set, use Observation.category: [sdoh-category-unspecified].
+When a question and its complete answer set address an SDOH domain that is not represented in the Observation.category value set, use Observation.category: [sdoh-category-unspecified](https://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-sdoh-category-unspecified).
 If desired, Observationcategory.text can be used to further specify the domain.

 <table align="left" border="1" cellpadding="1" cellspacing="1" style="width:100%;">
    <thead>